dcaoyuan/nbscala/README.md

 ### Community
 Until recently, this has mostly been a one man project.
 Some patches were supplied by different people, but I'm still convinced that it will gather a community soon.
 For questions and bug reports use the [issue tracker](https://github.com/dcaoyuan/nbscala/issues).
 If interested in joining the project, you can write me directly or send patches/pull requests.

-### Where to download
+## Installation

+### Installation via NetBeans Update Center
-Released builds can be found here [https://sourceforge.net/projects/erlybird/files/nb-scala/](https://sourceforge.net/projects/erlybird/files/nb-scala/).
-Choose proper folder which begins with NetBeans version number then followed supported Scala version.
-If I have time, the plugins will also be uploaded to [http://plugins.netbeans.org](plugins.netbeans.org), and may be avaliable via the NetBeans Update Center automatically when it passed verification by NetBeans staffs.
+The plugins will be available at [http://plugins.netbeans.org](plugins.netbeans.org), thus could be installed via the NetBeans Update Center automatically when it passed verification by NetBeans staffs.

-### Installation
+### Manual Installation
 Make sure you don't have an old version installed.
 (Check your netbeans installation for a 'nbscala' directory: if it exists, delete it.)

 1. Download the latest release at plugins.netbeans.org.